pw-z/pw-z.github.io/blog/2021/07/20210704-data-structure-from-scratch-linearlist-and-linkedlist.md

 ### 3.1 LinearList vs LinkedList

-The essential distinction between linearlist and linkedlist is that linearlists store elements in contiguous memory locations which make its nodes can be easily access with a specific index number, linkedlists store things in random locations(in normal conditions) and use additional tags in its nodes to make every node linked.
+The essential distinction between linearlist and linkedlist is that linearlists store elements in contiguous memory locations which make its nodes can be easily access with a specific index, while linkedlists store things in random locations(in normal conditions) and use additional tags in its nodes to make every node linked.

 ### 3.2 Performance Test